Kellen-Linse/PostgreSQL_Notes/1_Intro_and_SQL_Statements/index.md

 <hr>

-- Table: Collection of records that sits in our db.
+- **Table**: **A table is a collection of records that sits in our db.**
   - A table generally can be though to hold things of a like kind, in our example case, the table is holding cities.

 ![table](../resources/table.JPG)

 <hr>

+- Tables contain **columns**.
-- Tables contain columns, each represents one property of the type of item that this table is intended to hold.
+  - **Columns represents one property of the type of item that this table is intended to hold.**
-  - In our example case each column represents one property of a city.
+  - In our example case *each column represents one property* of a city.
-- Each column also must indicate the type of the data held in it.
+- Each **column must indicate the type** of the data held in it.

 ![column](../resources/columns.JPG)

-- Tables also contain rows, rows hold a single instance ( or record) of the items within the table.
+- Tables also contain **rows**.
+  - **Rows hold a single instance (or record) of the items within the table.**
-  - In our example case, Seattle would be a single instance of a city, and it's information would be contained in a single row.
+  - In our example case, *Seattle would be a single instance of a city*, and it's information would be contained in a single row.

 ![row](../resources/rows.JPG)